fltk-rs/fl2rust/README.md

 - Adding arbitrary code or declaring global/member variables is unsupported.
 - Only constructor methods are supported.
 - fl2rust doesn't check the generated Rust code for correctness.

-## Where can you get FLUID?
-There are several options:
-- `cargo install fltk-fluid`
-- Through a package manager.
-- By building the fltk library yourself using cmake.
-- Fluid is built when building fltk-rs, where it'll be in the OUT_DIR.

 ## Tutorial
 - [Use FLUID (RAD tool) with Rust](https://www.youtube.com/watch?v=k_P0wG3-dNk)